 Predisposing factors: As the need for health care changes with age, gender, and marital status, utilization of health services also conforms accordingly.
 Studies in general found U-shaped relationship between age of patients and utilization of health care services.
-Other predisposing factors like education and family income have been seen to affect utilization of health services.
+Other predisposing factor like education has been seen to affect utilization of health services.
 For instance, a study in Ethiopia revealed that educational status of the mothers has a statistically significant association with the utilization of safe delivery services.
-Lack of money may lead to self-medication using modern pharmaceuticals and traditional medicines as observed in North West Ethiopia (Fitsum, Challi & Belaineh, 2011).
-Cost is the foremost concern of service providers and an important impediment to overcome (Iftikhar & Siraj, 2010).
+(Fitsum, Challi &Belaineh, 2011).
 Generally, it is believed that Socio-economic status has a significant influence on utilization behavior because of its effect on aspects such as need, recognition, and response to symptoms; knowledge of disease; motivation to get well; and access or choice of health services (Anderson, 1973).